 - Check for O365 as Failsafe (when all other options fail)

 Except for the annoyance of the user and the helpdesk, think about the compliance impact of this change.
-Suppose you are in an organization that’s not allowed to do anything, or store anything in the cloud and your credentials are suddenly exposed to Exchange Online….
+Suppose you are in an organization that’s not allowed to do anything, or store anything in the cloud and your credentials are suddenly exposed to Exchange Online.
 I won’t say this is a directory harvesting issue, but there are certainly Security Officers out there in the field that say that this is a security breach.
-I am personally currently working with a customer that is in a Proof of Concept with Office 365 and hitting the authentication pop-ups.
+Personally, I am currently working with a customer who is in a Proof of Concept with Office 365 and hitting the authentication pop-ups.
 Luckily, I knew that this behavior has changed recently, but my colleagues did not know and were looking for a cause for a couple of days.
-That’s horrible…
+That’s horrible.